 Indirect competitors provide the same service or products and have the same end goal, but the means of getting there are different.

-With indirect competition your messaging should be around why your way of doing things is better.
+With indirect competition your messaging should focus on why your way of doing things is better.
 Is it quicker?
 Easier?
 A better experience?
-Focus on that messaging and it’ll help you to stand out.
+Honing in on that messaging could help you to stand out from the crowd.

 Before you can even think about improving your competitiveness, you first need to know who your competitors are.
 We’ve put together a blog full of tips and advice for carrying out competitor research to make sure you’re finding everyone who’s relevant.

 Price is one way to stay competitive, but it’s also one of the least flexible ways so don’t worry if that’s non-negotiable, there are other ways to be competitive.